- Written by Dr.Mehmet Demircioglu

 I need to know how often you scratch, whether the itch wakes you at night, whether the skin ever cracks or bleeds, and whether products make it worse.
 These details are not small.
 They tell me how safe the first 10 to 14 days after surgery may be.

-Basic medical screening may matter if eczema is part of a broader health picture or if the patient uses medicines that affect healing, infection risk, or skin thickness.
+Basic medical screening may matter if eczema is part of a broader health picture or if you use medicines that affect healing, infection risk, or skin thickness.
 Screening is not bureaucracy when there is a real medical reason, especially when judging blood tests before a hair transplant.

 The consultation should also define the goal.
 Are we treating permanent pattern hair loss, an area scratched for years, thinning caused by inflammation, or a mixture?
 The answer changes whether surgery is useful, delayed, or avoided.